 Our team is committed to helping Keep Tennessee Beautiful through recycling, greening and litter prevention.
 We invite you to join our efforts.

 Missy Marshall(missy [at] keeptnbeautiful [dot] org) serves as Executive Director of Keep Tennessee Beautiful (KTnB).
-In this position she provides direction, management, and supervision for KTnB staff, and leadership to 29 Keep America Beautiful (KAB) affiliates and a 21 member citizen advisory board appointed by the Governor.
+In this position she provides direction, management, and supervision for KTnB staff, leadership to 30 Keep America Beautiful (KAB) affiliates and a 21 member citizen advisory board appointed by the Governor.

 Marshall came to KTnB with over 20 years of experience in public service.
 She began her career in state government as a public health educator for the Tennessee Department of Health.